deus369/zoxel/readme.md

 I have remade it over many different engines, unreal, unity, unity ecs.

-The latest iteration was made from 2017 where I added Unitys ECS.
+The last iteration was made 2017-2022 where I added Unitys ECS.

 It is time for it to set sail again to a custom game engine, back to my origins!